A new method for flow-based network intrusion detection using the inverse Potts model: Introduction

 In recent years, different flow-based classifiers have been proposed based on both shallow and deep learning \cite{Umer2017}.
 According to the report in \cite{Umer2017}, the best flow-based classifiers achieve around 99\% accuracy.
 Although quite accurate, classical \ac{ML}-based classifiers require labeled malicious traffic samples to perform training.
-However, real traffic labeling might be difficult, especially in the case of malicious traffic.
-In addition to that, \ac{ML}-based classifiers, after trained on specific data distribution, usually do not work well when applied to other data with related distribution, \ie they have low domain adaptation capability~\cite{bartos2016optimized, li2019dart}.
-Moreover, most \ac{ML} algorithms are well-known to be black-box mechanisms, challenging to be understood and readjusted in detail~\cite{rudin2019stop}.
-In this regard, there is a clear need for a new flow-based classifier for \acp{NIDS}, which generates an understandable model (white box), is based solely on benign examples, and is adaptable to different domains.
+However, real traffic labeling might be difficult, especially in the case of malicious traffic \cite{singla2019overcoming}.
+Besides, \ac{ML}-based classifiers after trained on specific data distribution usually do not work well when applied to other data with slightly different distributions, \ie they have low domain adaptation capability~\cite{bartos2016optimized, li2019dart, zolanvari2018effect}.
+Such a capability is particularly important to the network context since a standard procedure is to perform the training of classifiers with simulated data and, afterward, apply in real scenarios that change the data distribution requiring domain adaptation.
+Moreover, most \ac{ML} algorithms are well-known to be black-box mechanisms, challenging to be understood and readjusted in detail ~\cite{rudin2019stop, holzinger2018machine}.
+In this regard, there is a clear need for a new flow-based classifier for \acp{NIDS}, which generates an understandable model (white box) based solely on benign examples, and adaptable to different domains.